whoisryosuke/solid-skia-renderer/README.md

 ### Considerations

 - **Respect the render loop.** It's like a SolidJS app -- but not.
-You can use features like `createSignal` to create state, but any loop/time based methods like `setInterval` won't work.
+You can use features like `createSignal` to create state, but any loop/time based methods like `setInterval` won't work (or maybe they do?).
 Instead, you should use the `render` method in your `SkiaElement` to access the `time` in context, and manage your own timers/intervals there.
 It's like doing everything inside a `requestAnimationFrame`.

+> This method specifically renders the JSX tree using Solid every frame.
+This works great to allow better JSX features (like dynamic trees - hiding/showing elements via JSX).
+But it requires the components to now return a render call directly.
+It'd be better if the components put things into the scene graph (via Zustand store), then that got rendered.
+This defers rendering to window (better), and allows us access to the tree to do stuff like destroying elements, input events methods, etc.

 ## Development